As communication professionals, we often get asked the following questions:

 With so many different phrases – internal communications, employee engagement, employee experience, workplace experience, company culture, etc. – it can be hard to see how it all fits together.
 But the answers to the two questions above are actually pretty straightforward.

-Employee engagement is key to a company’s growth and success – research shows that highly engaged workforces enjoy a 90 percent better growth trend than those with less engaged employees.
+Employee engagement is key to a company’s growth and success – research shows that highly engaged workforces enjoy a 90% better growth trend than those with less engaged employees.
+According to Gallup, they also experience 65% lower turnover, an important stat for any company that’s been struggling to attract and retain employees.
 But engagement doesn’t just happen on its own – a primary driver of engagement is a strong internal communications program.
 So, you can look at it as: internal communications drives employee engagement, which drives business success.
 In fact, one study shows that companies with highly effective communications practices see 47% higher returns to their shareholders.

 - Make it part of your employee engagement strategy.
-Internal communications is not a standalone initiative; it’s a tool for bringing your overall engagement strategy – which should be tied to your company’s strategic business plan – to life.
+Internal communications is not a standalone initiative; it’s a tool for connecting with your employees, and a vital piece in how you bring your overall engagement strategy to life.
+Additionally, be sure your engagement strategy is tied to your company’s strategic business plan.

 - Have a vision and a plan.
-Build a strategic plan that aligns with your company’s purpose and messaging, along with a framework for processes and protocols that will ensure communications are consistent, streamlined and effective.
+Build a strategic plan that aligns with your company’s purpose and messaging.
+Include a framework for different processes and protocols that will ensure communications are consistent, streamlined and effective.

 - Get leadership buy-in and people manager support.
-Leaders must commit to supporting and resourcing a strategic communications approach.
-People managers must understand their role in effective, enterprise-wide communications and have the skills and tools to fulfill it.
+Leaders must commit to supporting and resourcing an employee engagement and communications strategy.
+They also need to understand how employee expectations have changed when it comes to how leaders communicate and adjust accordingly.
+And it’s not just about the C-suite: people managers must understand their role in creating effective, enterprise-wide communications, and have the skills and tools to fulfill it as well.

 - Provide the right tools.
-Ensure that your organization has the right tools and technology in place for effective communication company-wide.
+From a user-friendly and engaging intranet site to platforms that provide connection and collaboration, ensure that your organization has the right tools and technology in place for effective communication company-wide.

 By following these best practices, you can build a robust internal communications program that drives employee engagement and, ultimately, success for your company.